Hilary Duff: 2014–2017: Breathe In. Breathe Out. and television success with Younger

 Duff returned to her fashion designing career in January 2018 for the first time in nine years since "Femme for DKNY".
 She launched a collaborative eyewear line with GlassesUSA called the "Muse x Hilary Duff" collection.
 Further collaborations with the brand resulted in the "Muse" collection being the best-selling brand for GlassesUSA's premium brand category.
 Later in January 2018, she announced that she was filming an independent movie, The Haunting of Sharon Tate, relating to the Tate murders.
 The film was written and directed by Daniel Farrands while Duff served as an executive producer on the film.
 She starred alongside Lydia Hearst and former Cheaper by the Dozen 2 co-star, Jonathan Bennett.
-The film was released in April 2019 and at the 2019 Hollywood Reel Independent Film Festival; Duff won the Best Actress award for her portrayal of the title character.The Haunting of Sharon Tate was panned by major mainstream film critics and Variety called Duff as being "too contemporary" to portray Sharon.
+The film was released in April 2019; at the 2019 Hollywood Reel Independent Film Festival, Duff won the Best Actress award for her portrayal of the title character.The Haunting of Sharon Tate was panned by major mainstream film critics and Variety called Duff as being "too contemporary" to portray Sharon.
 Debra Tate, the sister of the late Sharon, expressed her disapproval of the project.
 The film was nominated for several categories at the 40th Golden Raspberry Awards, and Duff was awarded the Worst Actress award.
 Later that year, Duff appeared in an episode in the tenth season of Who Do You Think You Are? which revealed that the King of Scots Robert the Bruce is Duff's 21 times maternal great-grandfather.

 In September 2018, it was confirmed that Duff would be lending her voice as the lead character in the animated film Meet Your Tooth Fairy.
 In November, Duff alongside several other celebrities were named investors in the viral 2-in-1 children's product "Cubcoat", and raised $4.85 million.
 She also launched a capsule collection under her sister Haylie's children clothing line "Little Moon Society".

-In January 2019, Duff invested with comedian Chelsea Handler in the cosmetics line "Nudestix".
+In January 2019, Duff and comedian Chelsea Handler invested in the cosmetics line "Nudestix".
 Her investment resulted in her launching her own make-up kit named "Daydreamer", in September 2019.
-Earlier in July, Younger was announced to be renewed for a seventh and final season.
-The series became the network's longest-running original series and one of the longest-running cable comedies in television history.
-For Duff, her role as Kelsey Peters is the longest television role she has played in her career after Lizzie McGuire in Lizzie McGuire.
+Earlier in July, Younger was announced to be renewed for a seventh and final season, becoming the network's longest-running original series.